evmcnb/quartz-v3/content/Chest X-Ray Interpretation.md

 #### Projection
 - AP/PA?
-- Most CXR are PA
+- Most CXR are PA as AP misrepresent the size of the heart (too large)
 - Can tell if AP if scapulae projected over lung fields

 #### Exposure